 Yes, you can reallocate precious metals in your SDIRA without tax implications.
-Just like you can move retirement funds in your 401k from stocks to bonds, or sell shares of one ETF to buy a mutual fund, these transactions aren’t taxable.
+Just like you can move retirement funds in your 401k from other assets, or sell those assets to buy a different one, these transactions aren’t taxable.

 What does “reallocation” mean?

 Allocation in an investment account refers to how your investments are divided up.
-You might have half your balance “allocated” to stocks and the other half “allocated” to bonds, for example.
+You might have half your balance “allocated” to a particular asset type and the other half “allocated” to another.

 Reallocation is the process of moving money within your account from one investment to another.
 It’s another way of saying, “selling one thing to buy another thing.”
 Reallocation is sometimes called “exchanging” as well.
 The important element here is that all funds stay in your retirement account.
 So long as your reallocation moves funds within your retirement account(s) without transferring them outside those accounts, you’re safe from taxes.

-Another example: It’s common (even expected) as individuals approach retirement to reallocate funds from higher-risk investments such as stocks into safer, less-volatile assets like physical precious metals, bonds, and cash.
+Another example: It’s common (even expected) as individuals approach retirement to reallocate funds from higher-risk investments into safer, less-volatile assets like physical precious metals or cash.

 So, if I own gold and want to sell some to buy silver, can I do that?

 Yes, you can sell gold to buy silver within your SDIRA, so long as you do so in accordance with the law and your custodian’s guidelines.
 Keep in mind that as long as the money from the sale remains within your IRA, it won’t trigger a tax event.

 If you sell and withdraw the proceeds from your IRA, they’ll be subject to any applicable taxes and a 10% penalty if you’re under the age of 59½.